 Omar Narvaez, AAA Phase

-With their 2nd round pick in the AAA phase, the Sox picked up another catcher, Omar Narvaez from Arizona.
+With their 2nd round pick in the AAA phase, the Sox picked up another catcher, Omar Narvaez from Tampa Bay.
 This catcher played two seasons in the Venezuelan Summer League, where he put up a .314/.404/.383 line with more walks than strikeouts, showing a strong hit tool (though all VSL numbers need to be taken with a small mound of salt).
 He struggled in his first state-side Rookie League appearance at age 19 (.221/.304/.250 in 159 PA, but identical BB and K numbers), but improved dramatically on repeating the level at age 20 (.305/.380/.384).
 Last season in A- he hit .267/.311/.333.

 Narvaez has shown near-zero power, but at times a very good hit tool, though he hasn’t yet played in a full season league.
 Defensively, he’s reported to have very good skills, and has been throwing out runners at high clips in his minor league time.

 The Sox lost one player in the Rule V draft, outfielder Brady Shoemaker, taken in the AAA phase by Florida.
 A 19th round pick in 2009, Shoemaker has put up some pretty nice numbers on his way up the system: 1.011 OPS in his draft year in Bristol (Rk), .855 with Kannapolis in 2010, .858 across A and A+ in 2011, and .902 across A+ and AA in 2012.
 But he’s been playing consistently old-for-level (25 in 2012), and he missed all of 2013 recovering from shoulder surgery, so he’d turn 27 during this upcoming season with just 56 games at AA.
 He’s not among the Top 25 prospects in the system.